Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 1 Januari 2025 01.31.30 UTC
+- WIB: Rabu, 1 Januari 2025 02.18.27 UTC
-- WITA: Rabu, 1 Januari 2025 02.31.30 UTC
+- WITA: Rabu, 1 Januari 2025 03.18.27 UTC
-- WIT: Rabu, 1 Januari 2025 03.31.30 UTC
+- WIT: Rabu, 1 Januari 2025 04.18.27 UTC

 Kutipan Inspiratif:
-"If you don’t go after what you want, you’ll never have it.
-If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."
+"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."

-Kategori: motivational
+Kategori: technology